LinoIten/expo-pixel-perfect/README.md

 - Use PNG format for transparency support
 - For dynamic scaling, use targetWidth/targetHeight instead of fixed scale
 - Provide fallback components for better user experience
-- Set appropriate defaultSize for your assets
 - Handle loading and error states for smoother UX
+- Use "software" rendering mode for static UI elements for best quality
-- Use TypeScript for better type safety
+- Use "hardware" rendering mode for animated elements for better performance
+- When using base64 images, always specify the original width and height

 ## 🤔 Common Issues